 “This place is beyond words,” the Yelp reviews proclaim.
 “Everything was super delicious.
 Fresh, buttery, fluffy everything.”
 Others declare Hush Harbor a “breath of fresh air,” saying they almost can’t believe they could find such a gem in SLO CAL.
 And people are looking for any excuse to get back to their new favorite spot.
 “I don’t visit Atascadero often, but I might try to find reasons to go now that we have discovered this place.”

 And Hush Harbor has so much more to offer than just fantastic bread.
-The bakery is open for breakfast on Saturdays and lunch Monday through Saturday, offering soups, salads, quiche, and sandwiches, all handmade.
+The bakery is open for lunch Tuesday through Saturday, offering soups, salads, quiche, and sandwiches, all handmade.
 So come hungry, but be patient while you wait in line.
 The secret’s out and there’s always a crowd at Hush Harbor.

 By: Kristen C Tiessen